DrewBradfordXYZ/quickbase-copy/README.md

 https://builderprogram-USERNAME.quickbase.com/nav/app/APPDBID/action/AppDBPages?a=dbpage&pageID=PAGEID
 ```

-These are the three things to look out for that will be unique to you.
+These will be unique to your setup.

-1. The base URL
+- The base URL
-2. APPDBID
+- APPDBID
-3. PAGEID
+- PAGEID

 </br>